Skip to Content

 • Advocating for the well-being of your child

-Don't navigate the complexities of child custody law alone. today to schedule a consultation and learn how we can help you protect your relationship with your child.
+Don't navigate the complexities of child custody law alone.
+Contact us today to schedule a consultation and learn how we can help you protect your relationship with your child.

 Get in Touch with Claery & Hammond, LLP Today

-We understand that this is a sensitive situation that could greatly affect your family and your relationship with your children, and our team can provide you with the caring and outstanding legal counsel you need and deserve.
+We understand this is a sensitive situation that could greatly affect your family and your relationship with your children, and our team can provide you with the caring and outstanding legal counsel you need and deserve.
 When children are involved in a divorce or separation, custody disputes frequently arise.
+An informed and strategic approach to custody issues can lessen the emotional strain on all parties and promote more amicable resolutions.

 If you are having problems determining a child custody arrangement with the other parent, you will need to hire a Los Angeles child custody lawyer to handle the situation.
-Often when two parents split up, child custody must be decided and the arrangement will have to be adhered to by both parties, otherwise legal action may become necessary.
+When two parents split, child custody must be decided and the arrangement will have to be adhered to by both parties, otherwise legal action may become necessary.

 Discuss your rights under California's child custody laws by contacting our Los Angeles child custody attorneys as soon as possible.
 You can reach us by phone at (310) 817-6904.